Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 A curved SNaP?
 Got it.

-Alright, so 2 sutures were placed on the patient's right side.
+All right.
+All right, so 2 sutures were placed on the patient's right side.
 So if we pull on our Allis on the vaginal side, you can see the uterosacral as it fans out along the pelvic sidewall.
 We're grabbing it with a long Allis.
 We have long Breisky retractors retracting the bowel and the rectum.

-I'll take that stitch.
+And I'll take that stitch.

 Again, the needle is traveling lateral to medial.
 You have the most control going that way, away from the pelvic sidewall where there's vasculature and the ureter.

 So now we are going to take the pack out and do a cystoscopy.

 So now we're performing what's called a cystoscopy because there is that 3% risk of ureteral kinking with the uterosacral ligament suspension.
 So what we're going to do is we're going to look into the bladder and we're going to apply traction to the uterosacral sutures to confirm that we see ureteral jets.